BashCooler/hydit/README.md

   </tbody>
 </table>

-## Supported platforms

-- Android

-*Note:* This app is developed for Android, so a lot of features is gesture based and designed for a small screen.
-It is possible to bring this app to other platforms, it's just that I don't have IOS devices and on desktop you can use the original Hydrus client or something like [hydrui](https://hydrui.dev/en/).

 ## Quick start

 > Before you start BACK UP YOUR DATABASE!
 Hydit is unlikely to break anything, but it definitely has the capability to do so.
 Keep an eye on your actual database